pinot-contrib/pinot-docs/basics/data-import/upsert.md

 ### Delete column

 Upsert Pinot table can support soft-deletes of primary keys.
 This requires the incoming record to contain a dedicated boolean single-field column that serves as a delete marker for a primary key.
 Once the real-time engine encounters a record with delete column set to `true` , the primary key will no longer be part of the queryable set of documents.
-This means the primary key will not be visible in the queries, unless explicitly requested via query option `skipUpsert=true`.&#x20;
+This means the primary key will not be visible in the queries, unless explicitly requested via query option `skipUpsert=true`.

 ```json
 {